Curious about Bitcoin and how it works? This comprehensive manual will explain how you can use Bitcoin to protect your financial privacy.

 In the Bitcoin ecosystem, everyone can see the history of every account balance, but they cannot see who controls an account.
 All addresses and transactions are recorded in Bitcoin’s publicly distributed database, the Blockchain.
 The addresses do not have names or IP addresses attached to them, so it is not always possible to know which transaction belongs to which individual.

 Bitcoin is by default a transparent system, in which every piece of information is available to the public.
 As such, every Bitcoin user requires some level of protection.
 Anyone with substantial wealth in Bitcoin would not want to advertise their funds to every person they transact with, for obvious reasons.
 But every time you spend just a tiny portion of your Bitcoin wallet, you reveal your wealth to the other party.
-Doing that on the Internet is like flashing large stacks of cash in a dark back alley.
+Doing that on the internet is like flashing large stacks of cash in a dark back alley.
 It is not advisable!
 A criminal might see how much you have, and decide to come after it.
 Distributing your wealth between several wallets and using a different address for each transaction is a common practice that prevents others from knowing how much Bitcoin you have.

 Sadly, there are hundreds of ways a Bitcoin transaction can be linked to someone’s real identity.
 True pseudonymity against a resourceful adversary is very difficult to achieve.
-Any sincere approach to anonymity in Bitcoin requires a holistic use of encryption and communication tools (see our guides on PGP, OTR and Tor).
+Any sincere approach to anonymity in Bitcoin requires a holistic use of encryption and communication tools (see the ExpressVPN guides on PGP, OTR and Tor).